Competition-based pricing is a method that, put simply, involves setting your prices in relation to the prices of your competitors.

 Research their pricing and positioning strategies

 Once you know the competitors that make up your market, perform a competitive pricing analysis to dig into their pricing models and positioning strategies to build a map of current trends.
 Make sure to look at not only their pricing but also the way it’s packaged, the types of tiers they use, and the features they differentiate on.
-This research will help you understand what types of pricing and positioning customers expect in the market, so you can choose the best price for your product or service.
+This research will help you understand what pricing and positioning customers expect in the market so that you can choose the best price for your product or service.

 Average the price of all competitors